AY2425S2-CS2113-F11-1/tp/docs/DeveloperGuide.md

 * **`RevenueCalculator(SalesManager sm)`**
   * Constructs a `RevenueCalculator` class with a given `SalesManager`.
 * **`computeTotalRevenue()`**
-  * Computes the total revenue generated from all Product instances present in InventoryManager (present in SalesManager)
+  * Computes the total revenue generated from all Product instances present in InventoryManager.
+  (present in SalesManager)
 * **`computeProductRevenue(String id)`**
-  * Computes the revenue generated from the specified Product instance
+  * Computes the revenue generated from the specified Product instance.
 * **`computeIndividualRevenue(Product product)`**
   * A private method that returns the revenue attribute of the given product.
-  * Used by both computeTotalRevenue() and computeProductRevenue(String id)
+  * Used by both computeTotalRevenue() and computeProductRevenue(String id).
 * **`returnProductList()`**
-  * Returns the HashMap containing ID and Product key-value pairs (taken from InventoryManager inside SalesManager)
+  * Returns the HashMap containing ID and Product key-value pairs (taken from InventoryManager inside SalesManager).
 * **`printProductRevenue(Product product, double individualRevenue)`**
-  * A private method that prints out the revenue generated from the given Product instance
+  * A private method that prints out the revenue generated from the given Product instance.

 **Interactions with Other Components**